drakkan/sftpgo/README.md

       - 0, disabled
       - 1, enabled.
 Proxy header will be used and requests without proxy header will be accepted
       - 2, required.
 Proxy header will be used and requests without proxy header will be rejected
+    - `proxy_allowed`, List of IP addresses and IP ranges allowed to send the proxy header:
+      - If `proxy_protocol` is set to 1 and we receive a proxy header from an IP that is not in the list then the connection will be accepted and the header will be ignored
+      - If `proxy_protocol` is set to 2 and we receive a proxy header from an IP that is not in the list then the connection will be rejected
 - **"data_provider"**, the configuration for the data provider
     - `driver`, string.
 Supported drivers are `sqlite`, `mysql`, `postgresql`, `bolt`, `memory`
     - `name`, string.
 Database name.
 For driver `sqlite` this can be the database name relative to the config dir or the absolute path to the SQLite database.
 For driver `memory` this is the (optional) path relative to the config dir or the absolute path to the users dump to load.